Significant features of the internal control and risk management system with regard to the Group financial reporting process

 The signiﬁcant risks for the BASF Group regarding a reliable control environment and proper ﬁnancial reporting are reviewed and updated on an annual basis.
 Risks are compiled into a standardized questionnaire and presented in a central risk catalog.

-In a centralized selection process, companies and units are identified that are exposed to particular risks, that have a material impact on the Consolidated Financial Statements of the BASF Group or that provide service processes.
+A centralized selection process identifies companies and units that are exposed to particular risks, that have a material impact on the Consolidated Financial Statements of the BASF Group, or that provide service processes.
 The selection process is conducted annually.
 In the relevant companies and units, one person is given the responsibility of monitoring the execution of the annual evaluation process.

 This process consists of the following steps: